Home Sensor cleaning Infrared

 Strobes & Lightenings Contact us

-things are told about image sensor cleaning.
-If some of them are true,
+about image sensor cleaning.
+If some of them are true, many others are

-then only the visible lightwaves are able to reach the sensor.
-The
+infrared radiations, and then only the visible light waves are able to reach

-sensitive to infrared than visible light.
-So, this bandpass filter is
+more sensitive to infrared than visible light.
+So, this band pass filter is

-of a Hasselblad camera, a second one from a bridge camera,
+Below, the sensor of a Hasselblad camera, a second one from a bridge

-and a smaller one from a standard video camera, a handheld of
+camera, and a smaller one from a standard video camera, a handheld

 Some advice: